Conditional formatting in Excel: how to change cells colour based on value

 Check the examples below to learn how to create rules for text and values.

-In this example, we want to color code cells to highlight youngest and oldest persons.
+In this example, we want to colour code cells to highlight youngest and oldest persons.

-We decide to use color scales, with cells containing the highest numbers being highlighted in red (vs white for the youngest ages).
+We decide to use colour scales, with cells containing the highest numbers being highlighted in red (vs white for the youngest ages).

-If you want to change colors, click Conditional Formatting then Manage Rules.
+If you want to change colours, click Conditional Formatting then Manage Rules.
 Select the rule you want to edit by double-clicking it or by selecting it then clicking Edit Rule…

 Use conditional formatting in Excel to highlight cells containing specific words for example or client names.

-In this example, we want to color cells containing email addresses in “.org” in blue and the ones in “.com” in yellow.
+In this example, we want to colour cells containing email addresses in “.org” in blue and the ones in “.com” in yellow.

-Note that you can change only the text color if you want, or mix text color and cell color, change text to bold, etc.
+Note that you can change only the text colour if you want, or mix text colour and cell colour, change text to bold, etc.

 Many of our students ask how to use conditional formatting with the IF function in Excel.
 There are plenty of ways of doing it but here is one example of conditional formatting and IF used together.